Who We Are

 The internship experience, of a minimum of 150 hours, is designed to provide a student with the opportunity to apply knowledge and skills gained from classes to professional practice.
 Students are encouraged to seek and select internship placements that provide students opportunities that correspond to their own professional goals.
 This formal, guided learning experience is supervised simultaneously by the agency supervisor and a university faculty member.
 This experience will better prepare a student to make the transition from the university to work in his/her profession.

-Required physical education and recreation major elective course 1-3 hours
+Required physical education and recreation major elective course 1-3 credits

 Choose one course: